puppetlabs/relay-docs/docs/reference/relay-workflows.md

 ## Parameters

-Parameters enable Relay to provide outside data to into the workflow as it runs.
-You can optionally provide a default value for each parameter that can be overriden at runtime.
+Parameters enable Relay to provide outside data into the workflow as it runs.
+You can optionally provide a default value for each parameter, which a user-specified value will override at runtime.
 If you do not provide a default and do not supply a value, the workflow run will fail.

 Relay currently only supports parameters whose values are strings.